Fees and Frequently Asked Questions

 Q. How many sessions will I need?

 A. This depends on each individual, what you would like to work on and where the work takes us.
 Person Centred Counselling is not a quick fix but because of this it is more lasting and effective.
-The average length of time for a client would be between 12 and 20 sessions, however it is common for clients to come for much longer than this.
+The average length of time for a client to be in counselling would be between 12 and 20 sessions, however it is very common for clients to come for much longer than this.
 We can review our work together regularly and this is an opportunity for you to tell me if I'm working in the way you like as well as talk about how things have changed for you, for example your goals for the future may have shifted and our work may start to take a different turn.

 Q. Is everything we talk about confidential?

 A. Yes, this is a confidential space, the only exceptions are:

 If you are disclosing that you are thinking about seriously harming yourself or others.

 I will always discuss breaking confidentiality with you before I do so in the above circumstances.

 As part of my ethical code of practice I see a supervisor once a month where I discuss my case load.
 No identifying information will be shared.